skonfig/extra/type/__jitsi_meet_domain/man.rst

     Path to an HTML file that will be served instead of Jitsi-Meet's default one.
     If not set, the default index file will be used.
+    If set to `-`, the type's standard input will be used.

 branding-watermark